MumboDiscord/spooncraft-docs/faq.markdown

 ### How do I claim land?

-To claim land you need a golden shovel.
+To claim land, you need a golden shovel.
 You can obtain one of these per by running the command:

 `/kit claimkit`